Robert Ballard: Early life and education

-Robert Duane Ballard was born on June 30, 1942 in Wichita, Kansas.
-He had an older brother, Richard, and a younger sister, Nancy Ann.
+Robert Duane Ballard was born in Wichita, Kansas.
+He had an older brother and a younger sister.
 When Ballard was two years old, his family moved to southern California, where his father worked as a flight test engineer.
 He has attributed his early interest in underwater exploration to watching the 1954 film 20,000 Leagues Under the Sea, an adaptation of Jules Verne's 1870 novel.
 While he was a high school student, his father connected him with oceanographers at Scripps Institution of Oceanography, and he participated in several short research expeditions.
 Ballard enrolled at University of California, Santa Barbara, and joined the Army Reserve Officer Training Corps.

 Beginning in 1962, Ballard worked part-time with Andreas Rechnitzer's Ocean Systems Group at North American Aviation, where his father was the chief engineer of North American's Minuteman missile program.
 At North American, Ballard worked on its failed proposal to build the submersible Alvin for the Woods Hole Oceanographic Institution.

 In 1965, Ballard graduated from the University of California, Santa Barbara, earning undergraduate degrees in chemistry and geology.
 While a student in Santa Barbara, California, he joined Sigma Alpha Epsilon fraternity, and also completed the US Army's ROTC program, giving him an Army officer's commission in Army Intelligence.
 His first graduate degree (MS, 1966) was in geophysics from the University of Hawaiʻi's Institute of Geophysics where he trained porpoises and whales.
 Subsequently, he returned to Andreas Rechnitzer's Ocean Systems Group at North American Aviation.

 Ballard was working towards a PhD in marine geology at the University of Southern California in 1967 when he was called to active duty.
 Upon his request, he was transferred from the Army into the US Navy as an oceanographer.
 The Navy assigned him as a liaison between the Office of Naval Research and the Woods Hole Oceanographic Institution in Woods Hole, Massachusetts.

 After leaving active duty and entering the Naval Reserve in 1970, Ballard continued working at Woods Hole persuading organizations and people, mostly scientists, to fund and use Alvin for undersea research.
 Four years later he received a PhD in marine geology and geophysics at the University of Rhode Island.